 Introduction

-UAVs (Unmanned Aerial Vehicles) represent the future of many evolving sectors.
-Autonomous delivery is one of these and lately it is increasingly developing thanks to the new platforms that allow the transportation of weights heavier than that of the platforms themselves.
-These vehicles are often used to transport necessities to areas where it is not possible to arrive quickly with common means.
-In order to make the entire delivery process autonomous, it is necessary to use coupling techniques between the drone and the package.
-In the literature there are different techniques that we will analyze in detail.
+Unmanned aerial vehicles or drones represent the future of many evolving sectors.
+Autonomous delivery is one of these, and this sector is developing rapidly thanks to new platforms that allow the transportation of weights heavier than that of the platforms themselves.
+These vehicles are often used to transport goods to areas that are difficult to reach quickly using standard means of transport.
+In order to make the entire delivery process autonomous, it is necessary to use coupling techniques to attach the package to the drone.
+In the literature, different techniques have been described, which will be analysed in detail in this paper.

-The snap-fit method implies a high positioning accuracy, as there are some fixing pins which must be perfectly inserted in the relative holes.
-Adhesion is an excellent solution for picking and placing objects with metal parts.
-For this reason, electro-adhesion [1] and electromagnets [2]-[4] were analyzed, which represent a valid choice in terms of ease of coupling but require a high operating current to create a magnetic field.
-This in terms of energy consumption can cause a reduction in flight time.
-In this approach [3] the use of an electro-permanent magnet reduces energy absorption since it requires current only in the release phase.
-However, the typical shape and weight of these devices require the design of bulky housings that do not allow us to obtain flat tool suitable for our purpose.
-The plate was developed following the specifications of the “Mohamed Bin Zayed International Robotics Challenge 2020” (MBZIRC).
-One of the challenges required a drone capable of lifting different types of bricks off the ground and arranging them to build a wall according to an assigned pattern.
-For this purpose, a magnetic plate was created using passive magnets inserted inside a 3D printed structure.
-The release system has been incorporated into the plate and consists of several levers operated by a single servo control.
-This setup allows the detachment of ferromagnetic objects without high energy consumption and requires power supply only in the release phase, in order to activate the servomotor.
-Furthermore, thanks to its design, the developed gripper has allowed us to optimize weight and energy consumption, while still guaranteeing a lifting capacity exceeding 2 kg.
+The snap-fit method requires a high level of accuracy in positioning, as there are a number of fixing pins that must be inserted perfectly into the relevant holes.
+Adhesion is an excellent solution for picking up and placing objects with metal parts.
+For this reason, electro-adhesion [1] and electromagnets [2]-[4] have been analysed, which represent a valid choice in terms of ease of coupling, but they require a high operating current to create a magnetic field.
+In terms of energy consumption, this can cause a reduction in flight time.
+In this approach [3], the use of an electro-permanent magnet reduces energy absorption since it requires a current only in the release phase.
+However, the typical shape and weight of these devices require the design of bulky housings that do not allow a plate to be used that is suitable for the intended purpose.
+For the present study, a plate was developed in accordance with the specifications of the ‘Mohamed Bin Zayed International Robotics Challenge 2020’ (MBZIRC).
+One of the challenges in this competition was to create a drone capable of lifting different types of bricks off the ground and arranging them to build a wall according to an assigned pattern.
+For this purpose, a magnetic plate was created using passive magnets inserted inside a 3D-printed structure.
+The release system was incorporated into the plate and consisted of several levers operated by a single servo control.
+This setup allows the detachment of ferromagnetic objects without high energy consumption and requires a power supply only in the release phase in order to activate the servomotor.
+Furthermore, thanks to its design, the developed gripper allows the operators to optimise the weight and energy consumption while still guaranteeing a lifting capacity exceeding 2 kg.

 Mechanical Design

 Figure 2.
-Structure with reinforcement beams, release levers and magnets in green.
+Structure with reinforcement beams, release levers and magnets (in green).

-Our prototype has a flat profile and the attractive force comparable to a commercial device, despite its lightness.
-The supporting structure was built using rapid prototyping techniques.
-The printer adopted is the Zortax M200, a model equipped with an extruder with a 0.4 mm nozzle and a layer resolution of 90–390 microns.
-Among the materials available, ULTRAT was chosen for this project, a particular blend of Zortrax filaments created to enhance the properties of ABS in terms of durability.
+The prototype in this study had a flat profile and an attractive force comparable to a commercial device, despite its lightness.
+The supporting structure was built with rapid prototyping techniques using the Zortrax M200 printer, which is equipped with an extruder with a 0.4 mm nozzle and a layer resolution of 90–390 microns.
+Of the materials available, ULTRAT was selected for this project, a blend of Zortrax filaments created to enhance the properties of acrylonitrile butadiene styrene in terms of durability.

-The entire printing process takes about 20 hours; to these 30 minutes must be added to integrate the servo motor and the other mechanical parts (such as pins, ball bearings, and screws).
-The considerable difference between printing and assembly times has pushed us to look for a solution for speeding up the printing process.
-Therefore, it was decided to divide the prototype into several smaller components.
-Although this solution increases the overall printing time, by about 25 % (due to the increased number of prints and, hence, of printer initializations), each component part has a printing time ranging from 30 to 120 minutes.
+The entire printing process took about 20 hours, to which 30 minutes were added to integrate the servomotor and the other mechanical parts (such as pins, ball bearings and screws).
+The considerable difference between printing and assembly times prompted a search for a solution to speed up the printing process.
+It was therefore decided to divide the prototype into several smaller components.
+Although this solution increased the overall printing time by about 25 % (due to the increased number of prints and, hence, of printer initialisations), each component part had a printing time ranging from 30 to 120 minutes.

 Figure 3.
-Cross section view.
+Cross-section view.